 Part B: Review of outcomes in the previous academic year

 We continue to ensure that our disadvantaged children were supported fully in their learning and well-being.
 Disadvantaged pupils have taken part in intervention groups to support their learning to help them catch up.
-Reading remained a key priority for all children, in particular disadvantaged.
-Early reading was a focus, and the school decided to invest heavily in a new Read Write Inc Portal in order to enhance the teaching of phonics for Early Years, Year 1 and Year 2.
-Children had targeted daily support from teachers or Tas to ensure that their reading development.
-Disadvantaged children continue were prioritised for in class support to ensure that their mental health and well-being was addressed and that they felt ready to engage with face to face learning.
+Access to ‘Quality First’ teaching remains a key priority for all children, in particular disadvantaged.
+Early reading, maths and writing remained a focus, and the school continued to invest heavily in a new Read Write Inc Portal in order to enhance the teaching of phonics for Early Years, Year 1 and Year 2.
+Children had targeted daily support from teachers or TA’s.
+Disadvantaged children continue were prioritised for in-class support to ensure that their mental health and wellbeing was addressed and that they felt ready to engage with face to face learning.

 Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.